urbanopt/urbanopt.github.io/README.md

 NREL [provides a list](https://github.com/NREL/OpenStudio/wiki/Using-OpenStudio-with-Git-and-GitHub) of optional git GUI's, and some help using git with OpenStudio
 Fork the URBANopt example project: <https://github.com/urbanopt/urbanopt-example-geojson-project> so you can make edits

-- Check out to a short path (e.g. `C:\urbanopt-project`) to avoid problems with long file names on Windows
+- Check out to a short path (e.g. `C:\urbanopt`) to reduce problems with long file names on Windows
+- To allow long file names in git:
   - Reference: <https://ourcodeworld.com/articles/read/109/how-to-solve-filename-too-long-error-in-git-powershell-and-github-application-for-windows>
   - The solution is to type into your command prompt: